-11 Top-Rated Attractions & Things to Do in Montauk, NY
+12 Top-Rated Things to Do in Montauk, NY

-The charming hamlet of Montauk, located on the easternmost tip of Long Island's South Fork, is known for its iconic centuries-old Montauk Point Lighthouse, but there's more to see and do here all year-round.
+The charming hamlet of Montauk, located on the easternmost tip of Long Island's South Fork, is known for its iconic centuries-old Montauk Point Lighthouse, but there many other attractions and things to do here year-round.
 There are miles of hiking trails, camping opportunities, excellent seafood, and gorgeous Atlantic beaches to enjoy.

 Montauk is in East Hampton, one of two townships that make up the famed Hamptons in New York (the other is Southampton).
 It can be reached by both public transportation and car, and if you can spring for it, a helicopter ride from New York City will get you here in just under a half hour.

 While most people visiting the Hamptons stick to popular beach towns like Sag Harbor, Bridgehampton, and Amagansett, those venturing farther east can benefit from a pleasant and quiet escape, full of outdoor recreation and historical significance.